833.200.0213

 Shopify POS splits reporting into two layers: in-app POS analytics for quick at-the-register visibility and the Shopify admin’s Retail Sales library for deeper analysis across product, staff, and location.

-Daily Sales Report in the POS App
+Daily sales report in the POS app

 The Daily Sales screen in Shopify POS shows net sales, average order value, and items per order at a glance.
 The report compares today’s numbers to the same day last week, so floor staff and store managers can gauge shift performance without opening a laptop.

-Retail Sales Reports Library
+Retail sales reports Library

-The Shopify admin includes a dedicated Retail Sales report category with total sales by product, SKU variant, vendor, product type, POS location, and staff at register.
+The Shopify admin section includes a dedicated Retail Sales report category with total sales by product, SKU variant, vendor, product type, POS location, and staff at register.
 The library also supports daily staff sales totals, which helps managers spot top performers and coach slower ones.

-Cash Tracking & Register Sessions (POS Pro)
+Cash tracking & register sessions (POS Pro)

 POS Pro adds cash tracking sessions that handle drawer reconciliation, expected vs. counted cash, and transfer logs between registers.
 Owners can filter sessions by date range and location, export tracking reports to CSV, and monitor cash activity across all stores from the Shopify admin to improve loss prevention.